k-tomaszewski/eternal-db/README.md

 [![Unit Tests](https://github.com/k-tomaszewski/eternal-db/actions/workflows/maven.yml/badge.svg)](https://github.com/k-tomaszewski/eternal-db/actions/workflows/maven.yml)

 ## Overview
-Eternal DB is an embedded time series database/data storage engine with a data retention policy based on a disk space.
+Eternal DB is a Java embedded time series database/data storage engine with a data retention policy based on a disk space.
 As oldest records are removed when needed to reclaim disk space, this database allows to collect data eternally.
 It gives unmatched control on a disk resource usage.
 Moreover, data are easily accessible for any tools as they are kept in regular disk files on a given file system.
 It's a schema-less document database as records are just JSON documents.